tung/ruggrogue/book/event-handling.md

 # Event Handling

 As a game, it's crucial for RuggRogue to react to *events*.
-The most important events are key presses of the player playing the game, but there are other kinds that need to be handled too, like window resizing, mouse inputs and attempts to close the game window.
+The most important events are the key presses of the player playing the game, but there are other kinds that need to be handled too, like window resizing, mouse inputs and attempts to close the game window.
 This chapter will talk about where events come from and how the game responds to them.

 ## Receiving Events